1. Overview

 2) Considerations in offering a "safe and welcoming space" to our planet

-An essential aspect of this process is building trust - our trusting the Earth to heal, and her 'trusting us' to be a healing presence.
+An essential aspect of this process is building trust - our trusting the Earth to heal, and Earth trusting us to be a healing presence.

-Right now, the earth might have some distrust for much of its current inhabitants - for some very good reasons!
-As we begin to allow that relationship to become more loving, and the planet begins to feel accepted by us, and we by 'it', might it not become more free to grow and change?
+Right now, our Earth might have some distrust for some of its current inhabitants - for some very good reasons!
+As we begin to allow that relationship to become more loving, and the planet begins to feel accepted by us, and we by the Earth, perhaps Earth can become more free to grow and change?

-Part of the richness that we offer is the listening space, and part of this is the acceptance (caring feeling presence).
-It goes a long way towards 'helping the planet feel loved' by at least some of humanity.
-And, without this love and acceptance, it is hard to change and grow.
+Part of the richness that we offer takes the form of the listening space, part of what we offer is the acceptance (caring-feeling-presence).
+These goes a long way towards helping the planet feel loved by at least some of humanity.
+Without this love and acceptance, it can be more difficult to change and grow.

-a) The process of building a relationship can begin with 'saying hello', offering a welcome, and being sensitive and patient.
+- The process of building a relationship can begin with offering a welcome to the Earth and being sensitive, curious and patient.

-b) We can check with the Earth - "Is it ok to be with you?" - and sense what happens.
+- We can check with the Earth - "Is it ok to be with you?" - and sense what comes in response.

-c) If we have no felt sense of the world, we might dedicate a few moments each day andhold a space to invite one to come
+- If we have no felt sense related to a sense of the Earth, we can dedicate a few moments each day and hold a space that invites one to come

 A great deal of where to go next depends on what comes in response.
 But taking the first step to pause and listen 'in faith' seems to be what matters most at the start.